interNFT/use-cases/README.md

 # use-cases
-Use-cases for Interchain NFTs and Metadata
+Use-cases and Requirements for Interchain NFTs and Metadata